Adrien Broner: Broner vs. Rodríguez

 After having no luck in securing a fight with Ricky Burns, the former WBO super featherweight champion, to fight him on November 26, 2011, Broner fought contender Vicente Martin Rodriguez on the undercard of the Canelo Álvarez vs. Kermit Cintrón fight card on HBO as part of a double header.
 He defeated Rodriguez by knockout in the third round, to win the vacant WBO Super Featherweight World title.

 Broner made a successful first defense of his WBO belt against Top 10 Super Featherweight contender and mandatory challenger Eloy Pérez on a February 25, 2012, HBO-televised card.
-With a knockout victory.
 Broner controlled the pace and action from start to finish, beating Perez to the punch and walking him down with ease.
-The fight ended when Broner landed a straight hand on Perez, followed by another right hand as Perez was going down.
+The fight ended when Broner landed a straight hand on Perez, followed by another right hand as Perez was going down, resulting in a knockout victory.

 Broner's next scheduled fight was to be on July 21, 2012, at the U.S. Bank Arena in Cincinnati, against Super Featherweight contender Vicente Escobedo.
 However, at weigh-in for the fight on July 20, Broner was 133 1/2 pounds, well over the 130-pound limit for the Super Featherweight class, and was automatically stripped of his title.
 The fight went on as scheduled and Broner won by 5th-round TKO when Escobedo's corner threw in the towel.